ClickHouse/ClickHouse/docs/README.md

 * Japanese: https://clickhouse.yandex/docs/ja/
 * Farsi: https://clickhouse.yandex/docs/fa/

-We store the documentation with the ClickHouse source code in the [GitHub repository](https://github.com/ClickHouse/ClickHouse/tree/master/docs).
+We store the documentation besides the ClickHouse source code in the [GitHub repository](https://github.com/ClickHouse/ClickHouse/tree/master/docs).
 Each language lays in the corresponding folder.
-Files in language folders that are not translated from English are created as symbolic links from the English ones.
+Files in language folders that are not translated from English are the symbolic links to the English ones.

 <a name="how-to-contribute"/>

 ## How to Contribute to ClickHouse Documentation

-You can contribute to the documentation by many ways, for example:
+You can contribute to the documentation in many ways, for example:

 - Fork the ClickHouse repository, edit, commit, push, and open a pull request.

-    Add the `documentation` label to this pull request for proper checks applying.
+    Add the `documentation` label to this pull request for proper automatic checks applying.

 - Open a required file in the ClickHouse repository and edit it from the GitHub web interface.

     You can do it on GitHub, or on the [ClickHouse Documentation](https://clickhouse.yandex/docs/en/) site.
 Each page of ClickHouse Documentation site contains an "Edit this page" (🖋) element in the upper right corner.
-Clicking this symbol you get to the ClickHouse docs file opened for editing.
+Clicking this symbol, you get to the ClickHouse docs file opened for editing.

-    When you saving a file, GitHub opens a pull-request for your contribution.
-Add the `documentation` label to this pull request for proper checks applying.
+    When you are saving a file, GitHub opens a pull-request for your contribution.
+Add the `documentation` label to this pull request for proper automatic checks applying.

-- Open GitHub issue and place your docs there with the `documentation` label.
+- Open the GitHub issue and place your docs there with the `documentation` label.

-    We surely will find it and adopt to the documentation.
+    We surely will find and adopt it to the documentation.

-Preferable language for contribution is English, also, we can take contributions in Russian.
+Preferable language for contribution is English.
+Also, we can take contributions in the Russian language.

 <a name="markdown-cheatsheet"/>